 DAY 1 - Kaliningrad

-- During the day we will explore Kaliningrad, formerly Königsberg, a rather grayish and yet fascinating Baltic port town, where German architectonic heritage, Stalinist grandeur and Soviet modernism incongruously run into each other.
+During the day we will explore Kaliningrad, formerly Königsberg, a rather greyish and yet fascinating Baltic port town, where German architectonic heritage, Stalinist grandeur and Soviet modernism incongruously run into each other.

 DAY 2 - Kaliningrad Hinterlands

 We'll devote the entire day to the exploration of the rarely visited countryside, which has plenty of Prussian heritage and Soviet nostalgia to offer.

 You will feel romantic and melancholic while travelling across desolate plains, dark forests and misty moorlands dotted with crumbling German ruins and traditional Russian villages: enjoy this unique offbeat Baltic experience!

 Our main stops in the Kaliningrad backcountry will include: Gvardeysk, formerly Tapiau, and Chernyakhovsk, formerly Insterburg, slightly eerie Prussian towns famous for their forts and the Trakehner stud farms; Sovetsk, formerly Tilsit, renowned for its Teutonic bridges and buildings and Neman, formerly Ragnit, located right on the border with Lithuania and home to impressive castle ruins.

 Driving away from the New Iron Curtain (as the frontier between Russia and EU-and-NATO-member Lithuania is now being called) we'll slowly head back to Kaliningrad breaking the journey in some truly desolate and highly photogenic towns along the way such as Shepetovka and Bolshakovo.

 Before reaching Kaliningrad we'll make a final historical stop in Polessk, formerly Labiau, and Turgenevo, formerly Groß Legitten, for a last taste of Prussian atmospheres.